14 Superfoods That You Should be Eating Every Day and How to Include in your Diet

 A refreshing and healthy way to end any meal.

-Ginger really is a miracle plant – it’s known to reduce fevers, soothe sore throats, and encourages coughing to remove mucus from the chest.
+Ginger really is a miracle plant; it’s known to reduce fevers, soothe sore throats, and helps remove mucus from the chest.
 The chemicals in ginger give it that spicy kick that stimulates blood circulation and opens your sinuses.
 It’s also proven to cure upset tummies, nausea or travel sickness.
-Grate a piece and throw it in your smoothie (best with carrot or beetroot we think!) or juice it and feel instantly better.
+Grate a piece and blend it with your smoothie ingredients.
+Try adding carrot or beetroot to the mix, or juice it and enjoy as a health shot to feel instantly better.

 Rooibos Gingerbread Latte